ez-aem/aem-site-template-tailwind/README.md

-# Standard Site Template
+# Site Template TailwindCSS

-This is the standard site template for Adobe Experience Manager as a Cloud Service (AEMaaCS).
+This is the TailwindCSS site template for Adobe Experience Manager as a Cloud Service (AEMaaCS).

 <img src="previews/StandardSiteTemplate.png?raw=true" alt="Standard site preview" width="50%">